-Picking the best Google Home speaker for you depends on your needs.
-Google and other smart home manufacturers offer a large selection of speakers and displays that satisfy all sorts of different scenarios.
-While it gives you plenty of options to choose from, it doesn’t mean every one is worth buying.
+The best Google Home speakers can cater to your specific needs.
+Google and other smart home manufacturers offer a large selection of audio devices for all sorts of different scenarios, but it doesn’t mean every one is worth buying.

 Each is powered by Google Assistant, a virtual butler that comes pre-installed in the Google Home, Nest Mini or Google Nest Hub Max speaker.
 With one of these Google-brand devices, you can take advantage of the best Google Assistant commands.
 But there are excellent third-party speakers that support Google Assistant, too.

 - The ultimate guide for how to use Google Assistant